Understanding your escrow analysis

-Note, if you pay prior to January 1, 2023, your online account may not reflect your updated 2022 payment.
+Note, if you pay prior to January 1, 2024, your online account may not reflect your updated 2024 payment amount.
 Please call first to verify your updated payment amount.

 An escrow account is a special holding account we use to pay your property taxes and homeowners insurance premiums.
 We manage this account for you so that you only need to make one monthly payment and don’t have to worry about multiple payment due dates.

 The amount of money that goes into your escrow account is based on our best estimate of what your insurance and property tax expenses will be in the coming year.

 he amount of money that goes into your escrow account reflects our best estimate of your property tax and homeowners insurance premiums for the coming year.
 Because these expenses can fluctuate over time (based on your home’s changing market value and other factors), it’s rare that the amount set aside for your escrow account exactly matches what is paid out.